kcvajgf/kcvajgf.github.io/scoreboard_icpc/instructions.md

 This integrates easily with PC^2, and this document explains how to set it up for that.
+[Integration with other contest systems to come soon!]

 *Notes:*